 Each laboratory, shop, or departmental building waste accumulation area at WSU is considered by regulatory agencies to be a satellite accumulation area.
 (WAC 173-303-040)

-Personnel storing chemical wastes at satellite accumulation areas must follow these requirements:
+Personnel accumulating chemical wastes at satellite accumulation areas must perform the following requirements.

 Keep the container under control of the operator or in a secured (locked) area.

-Close the container during storage, except when adding or removing waste.
+Close the container during accumulation, except when adding or removing waste.

 Allow waste from only one process per container.